Hanover Tax Litigation Lawyer

 Tax litigation is stressful and costly.
-In general, litigating a tax matter – whether in United States Tax Court, a federal district court, or in state courts – should be a last resort option.
-The majority of federal and state tax controversies can, and should be, resolve in examination or in administrative appeals; however, circumstances arise when tax litigation lawyer in Hanover MD becomes necessary.
+In general, litigating a tax matter – whether in the United States Tax Court, a federal district court, or in state courts – should be a last resort option.
+The majority of federal and state tax controversies can, and should be, resolved in examination or administrative appeals; however, circumstances arise when a tax litigation lawyer in Hanover, MD, becomes necessary.

-Both the federal and state governments have created separate and distinct courts with a variety of unique procedural rules.
-For instance, United States Tax Court allows a forum for matters prior to payment of the tax whereas other courts only provide for post-payment (or refund) jurisdiction.
+Both the federal and state governments have created separate and distinct courts with various unique procedural rules.
+For instance, the United States Tax Court allows a forum for matters before tax payment, whereas other courts only provide post-payment (or refund) jurisdiction.
 The United States Tax Court only has jurisdiction over tax matters and, as such, its judges have more expertise in handling this subject matter.
 Even so, tax litigation can still be complicated and expensive.
 Taxpayers seeking relief in the United States Tax Court should do so only with the help of experienced and competent legal counsel.

 The United States Tax Court consists of 19 judges appointed by the President.
-While it is headquartered in Washington, D.C., cases are heard throughout the country by judges traveling to local district courts.
-In order for the United States Tax Court to have jurisdiction over a matter, a taxpayer must generally have received a Notice of Determination or Notice of Deficiency from the Internal Revenue Service.
-Further, in order to have a case heard, a taxpayer must file a petition with the United States Tax Court in the prescribed period of time.
-For Notices of Deficiency, a petition must generally be filed within 90 days of its issuance.
-As a result of the specific procedural requirements and the often-complicated subject matters involved, contacting an experienced tax court litigator in a timely manner is always recommended.
+While it is headquartered in Washington, D.C., judges traveling to local district courts hear cases throughout the country.
+For the United States Tax Court to have jurisdiction over a matter, a taxpayer must generally have received a Notice of Determination or Notice of Deficiency from the Internal Revenue Service.
+Further, to have a case heard, a taxpayer must file a petition with the United States Tax Court in the prescribed period.
+A petition must generally be filed within 90 days of its issuance for Notices of Deficiency.
+As a result of the specific procedural requirements and the often-complicated subject matters involved, promptly contacting an experienced tax court litigator is always recommended.

 Typical disputes heard by the United States Tax Court include, but are not limited to: